kennanmell/Handoff/README.md

 Frequent Errors:
 There are some issues with finding the paths to the android libraries.
 To resolve this, be sure to export the following:

-Your paths to Android/sdk, Android/sdk/tools, and Android/sdk/platform-tools, which will depend on where they were installed as well as using the command
+Your paths to Android/sdk, Android/sdk/tools, and Android/sdk/platform-tools, which will depend on where they were installed, as well as using the command

 "export PATH=${PATH}:${ANDROID_HOME}:${ANDROID_TOOLS}:${ANDROID_PLATFORM_TOOLS}".

 If you don't want to do that every time, you can add these commands to your bash_profile/ environment variables.
 To open this file from the command line, "open ~/.bash_profile" then "source ~/.bash_profile".
+If the file does not exist, you should create it first.

 -------------- How to use our software: